Events

 Human Rights Awards Rising Stars

-We are delighted to hold our flagship Human Rights Awards event, ‘Rising Stars’ on Sunday 10th November.
+We were delighted to hold our flagship Human Rights Awards event, ‘Rising Stars’ on Sunday 10th November.

 The event, hosted by award-winning activist and comedian Noam Shuster-Eliassi, featured our award winners, Eran Nissan and Rawyah Handaqlu, two of the most inspiring young activists and leaders working in Israel today for a fairer future tomorrow.
 They were in conversation with CNN’s Ami Kaufman.
 Read more about our winners here.